mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

     - `raspberrypi3` or `raspberrypi4` if you are using a Raspberry Pi
     - `qemux64-64` if you are using a virtual device

-- **Artifact name** - Name of the software build, so that software is not redeployed if it is already installed at the device.
+- **Release name** - Name of the software build, so that software is not redeployed if it is already installed at the device.
   - Input is a free form string, you can use e.g `hello-world` for evaluation purposes